Catholic Schoolhouse Tour 2: Week 20

 Language Arts

-- Alphabetical Order can be a useful tool in organization.
-We recently organized our spices into alphabetical order, and since doing so every time I use my now organized spice shelf I think to myself “WOW, why did I wait 6 years to do this?”
+- Alphabetical order can be a useful tool in organizing.
+We recently organized our spices into alphabetical order, and since doing so every time I use my now-organized spice shelf I think to myself “WOW, why did I wait 6 years to do this?”
 Find something for your kids to alphabetize.
 It could be books on the bookshelf, spices, pantry items, condiments in your fridge door… what else can you think of to organize in your home?

 - If you meet in a program, have your kids alphabetize themselves.
 See how fast they can put themselves in alphabetical order (either on paper or in real life- like forming a line to go to the lunch room).